 According to the EPA, “The effectiveness of an air cleaner depends on how well it collects pollutants from indoor air (expressed as a percentage efficiency rate) and how much air it draws through the cleaning or filtering element (expressed in cubic feet per minute).”

-Some air cleaners are really great at removing particles and VOCs.
+Some air cleaners are great at removing particles and VOCs.
 Others, like cheaper tabletop models, are not so great at it.
 The EPA has a very comprehensive guide on air cleaning which will help you figure out if this is a good option for you, and which type of air cleaner would be best for your space.

 Indoor Air Quality Services In Delmarva

 If you’re concerned about the indoor air quality of your restaurant, and you’re not sure whether or not you have an IAQ problem, give us a call today at (888) 238-4133 or easily schedule an appointment online.